 Data Read

-is a regular block that initiates a reading of records from a database table.
+is a that initiates a reading of from a .

 The block consists of the following (from top to bottom):